Bernie Kosar: Health

+In 2024, Kosar said he was diagnosed with cirrhosis of the liver and early symptoms of Parkinson's disease.
+On November 17, 2025, he received a liver transplant.

 In popular culture

 In the 2010 novel I Am Number Four by Pittacus Lore, protagonist John Smith finds an abandoned beagle named "Bernie Kosar" who becomes Smith's pet.
 In the 2011 film adaptation, a poster of Kosar is shown in Smith's new bedroom.